seattle to victoria ferry in victoria harbour

 Departures leave Victoria every morning at 11:00 am.

-However, much like with Seattle additional departures are added on occasion during the peak summer tourist season.
-On these dates, the morning departure leaves at 10:45 am with an afternoon sailing added at 6:00 pm.
+However, additional departures are occasionally added during the peak summer tourist season.
+On these dates, the morning departure leaves at 10:45 am, with an afternoon sailing added at 6:00 pm.

 Most of Victoria’s best hotels can be found a short walk away.